Chocolate Chip Coconut Cheesecake Protein Cookies

 Bake for 8 minutes.
 Enjoy!

-I hope you enjoy the cookies!
+P.S.
 If you’re looking for more high protein sweets recipes, download my free cookbook for chocolate lovers.
 Version 2.0 has 20+ high protein chocolate recipes.
 You can check it out here or just enter your email below and I’ll send a copy to your inbox.